Lugs & Connectors

 Axis can provide a range of services to help clients design and install a TNS earthing system, including:

-1. Design and engineering services: Axis Electricals can provide expert design and engineering services to help clients develop a customised TNS earthing system that meets the specific requirements and characteristics of their electrical installation.
-This may include selecting the appropriate materials, sizing the earthing conductors, and selecting the most suitable earthing electrodes.
+1. Design and engineering services: Axis Electricals can provide expert design and engineering services.
+They help clients develop a customised TNS earthing system.
+This system meets the specific requirements and characteristics of their electrical installation.
+Services may include selecting appropriate materials, sizing earthing conductors, and selecting the most suitable earthing electrodes.

 By providing both the hardware and the services needed to install the earthing system, Axis offers a complete solution to clients looking to design and install a TNS earthing system.